Probates – NOTICE OF INFORMAL PROBATE OF WILL AND APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS

 Estate of

-Notice is also given that the Registrar has informally appointed Raymond A. Richert, whose address is 2678 Imperial Avenue N, Lake Elmo, MN 55042, as personal representative of the Estate of the Decedent.
+Notice is also given that the Registrar has informally appointed Glenn T. Carlson, whose address is 27282 Lakewood Drive NW, Isanti, MN, 55040, as personal representative of the Estate of the Decedent.
 Any heir, devisee or other interested person may be entitled to appointment as personal representative or may object to the appointment of the personal representative.
 Unless objections are filed with the Court (pursuant to Minnesota Statutes section 524.3-607) and the Court otherwise orders, the personal representative has full power to administer the Estate, including, after 30 days from the date of issuance of letters, the power to sell, encumber, lease or distribute real estate.

 Any objections to the probate of the Will or appointment of the Personal Representative must be filed with this Court and will be heard by the Court after the filing of an appropriate petition and proper notice of hearing.